This post may contain affiliate links. Please see my disclosure policy for details.

 If it has been raining, like it did before my visit, these can be extremely slippy.
 So, my biggest tip would be not to rush and take your time.

-As you walking down, most of these steps are next to the cavern walls.
+As you walk down, most of these steps are next to the cavern walls.
 So, you can use them for support if you need it.

 I’m not going to lie to you, I did struggle quite a bit and it took me ages to get up and down!
 Mostly as I was worried about slipping and breaking my camera (haha, priorities).